jwdtranslations/lgqm/README.md

 All following paths are relative to this directory.

 Novel data and other overrides are stored in `metadata.json`.
+Check the example file for what can be specified.
-Currently, only volume names can be overriden.
+Most of the fields here are used for metadata tags (search engine info and rich links) Currently, only volume names can be overriden.

 The novel description is stored in the file `description.md`.